Methadone Stats

 “Drug overdose deaths involving methadone peaked in 2006 and 2007, then declined 39% by 2014.
 Despite this decline, however, methadone continues to account for nearly one in four prescription opioid-related deaths.”
 2

-Whether you are considering starting or stopping a drug, it can be helpful to learn as much as possible about it in order to make an informed decision about your health and safety.
+Whether you are considering starting or stopping a drug, it can be helpful to learn as much as possible about it in order to make an informed decision about your continued health and safety.
 There is more information below that we hope may be of assistance in doing such research.

 What Is Methadone Used for?